 Annual Eye Exams are Your Best Defense

-Did you know, one of the best things you can do for your health is having a yearly eye exam?
-Especially if you had vision concerns in the past including, nearsightedness, farsightedness, an astigmatism, or other worries with your vision.
+Did you know that one of the best things you can do for your health is having yearly eye exams?
+This can be very beneficial if you had vision concerns in the past including, nearsightedness, farsightedness, astigmatism, or other worries with your vision.

 - Eye Glasses Prescription